DocketNumber: Docket 34, 35, Calendar 49,614, 49,615

 Defendant admits that a joint stenographic statement was taken from plaintiffs on May 19, 1958.

-Plaintiffs claim that as far as they know, there were only 3 witnesses to defendant’s train hitting the LaCroix ear.
+Plaintiffs claim that as far as they know, there were only 3 witnesses to defendant's train hitting the LaCroix car.
 These were the railroad engineer and fireman, and Mr. LaCroix himself.
-Mr. LaCroix’s memory of this event was erased by a trauma.
+Mr. LaCroix's memory of this event was erased by a trauma.
 He has no present knowledge of how his injuries occurred or how his automobile became stuck on the railroad track.
 For evidentiary rules which may arise on account of such traumatic amnesia, see Breker v.
 Rosema, 301 Mich 685 (141 ALR 867).

 Mr. LaCroix was hospitalized for about 4 months under constant medication.
 He remembers nothing for a continuous period beginning several hours before he was injured and ending several weeks later.
-During this period of amnesia defendant’s claim agent took stenographic statements from Mr. and Mrs. LaCroix at the hospital.
+During this period of amnesia defendant's claim agent took stenographic statements from Mr. and Mrs. LaCroix at the hospital.
 Mrs. LaCroix has no knowledge of how her husband was injured.
 Plaintiffs sought the stenographic statements in order to be able to prepare for trial.
-Defendant objected to the production of the statements on 2 grounds: first, that they would not be admissible under the rules of evidence governing trials; and secondly, that there was good cause not to produce the statements for plaintiffs’ examination because such would permit and encourage plaintiffs to color their testimony
+Defendant objected to the production of the statements on 2 grounds: first, that they would not be admissible under the rules of evidence governing trials; and secondly, that there was good cause not to produce the statements for plaintiffs' examination because such would permit and encourage plaintiffs to color their testimony *324 without fear of impeachment, and thus would not be in the interest of justice or in keeping with the spirit of the discovery rule of this Court.

-While we might hold the lower court was correct in entering the order pursuant to Court Rule No 35, '§ '6(b), we do not so rule.
+While we might hold the lower court was correct in entering the order pursuant to Court Rule No 35, § 6(b), we do not so rule.
 The sole question is whether the trial judge abused the discretion which is provided by said Court Rule No 40, and we hold he did not.
 See our like view of said court rule in Christie v.
 Board of Regents of University of Michigan, 364 Mich 202.

 It may also fairly be assumed that a patient in a hospital, under medication for a long period of time, might be in a condition of shock.
-It might further fairly be assumed'that while in such a condition he would be unable to recollect just what had happened at the time of the accident or to appreciate the necessity of safeguarding his rights under such circumstances.
+It might further fairly be assumed that while in such a condition he would be unable to recollect just what had happened at the time of the accident or to appreciate the necessity of safeguarding his rights under such circumstances.
 The statements here involved were requested by the defendant railroad company and apparently voluntarily given by the plaintiffs under circumstances which should give the court concern to see that no unfair advantage was taken of the parties who voluntarily acceded to the request.

 In view of the inability of plaintiff Walter H. LaCroix to recall any facts and circumstances surrounding the accident, the statements might aid in refreshing his recollection.
 In the interests of justice and fairness, those statements should be furnished to him.